Geek-Estate/horizon-landingpage/_posts/2015-12-07-hackday-impact-hub.md

 Originally, we were planning to gather at my apartment in Lower Queen Anne, but it's not conducive to seating a group of people all working on computers.
 Without the previous constraint of space, we can now accommodate friends and others passionate about Horizon's [long term mission of increasing access to travel opportunities via facilitating community](http://www.horizonapp.co/about/).

-The Horizon technology stack includes GitHub, Heroku, PostGres, Ruby on Rails, React.JS, Objective C, and Android.
+The Horizon technology stack includes Heroku, PostGres, AWS, Ruby on Rails, React.JS, Objective C, and Android.

 What will we be working on?